Éamonn Cregan: Offaly

-In 1995 Cregan was still the Offaly manager as his team captured a second consecutive Leinster title.
+In 1995, Cregan was still Offaly manager as his team won a second consecutive Leinster SHC title.
 Their display on that occasion saw Kilkenny being swept off the field by 2–16 to 2–5.
-It was a commendable performance and one that installed Offaly as favourites to retain their All-Ireland title.
-Cregan's side defeated Down in the penultimate game of the championship, setting up an All-Ireland final meeting with Clare.
-It was the first ever meeting of these two sides in the history of the championship.
+It was a commendable performance and one that installed Offaly as favourites to retain the All-Ireland SHC title.
+Cregan's side defeated Down in the penultimate game of the championship, setting up an All-Ireland SHC final meeting with Clare.
+It was a first ever championship meeting of the two sides.
 In an exciting game both sides were level for much of the game with no side taking an extensive lead. Éamonn Taaffe, who entered the game unnoticed as a substitute, score a decisive goal for Clare with four minutes left on the clock.
-Johnny Dooley levelled for Offaly, however, Anthony Daly and Jamesie O'Connor scored the final points for Clare giving them a 1–13 to 2–8 victory.
+Johnny Dooley levelled for Offaly; however, Anthony Daly and Jamesie O'Connor scored the final points for Clare to give them a 1–13 to 2–8 victory.

-In 1996 Cregan's side reached a third consecutive Leinster final.
+In 1996 Cregan's side reached a third consecutive Leinster SHC final.
 Wexford provided the opposition on that occasion; however, the men from the Model County were regarded as the underdogs.
 In spite of this the so-called hurling revolution continued as Wexford won by 2–23 to 2–15.
 Cregan resigned as manager shortly afterwards.

 Limerick

 Cregan first became involved in team management with his own native county in the mid-1980s.
 It was an unhappy period for Cregan and for his Limerick team.
-In spite of the successes in the early 1980s Limerick failed to even reach a Munster final during his first term in charge.
+In spite of the successes in the early 1980s, Limerick did not even reach a Munster SHC final during his first term in charge.

-Almost ten years later in 1997 Cregan was back at the helm of the Limerick senior hurling team.
-At the time Limerick had enjoyed two recent Munster Championship victories, however, they had failed to win an All-Ireland title.
-Cregan's magic touch failed to work in Limerick, however, his side did contest the Munster final in 2001.
-Tipperary were the opponents on that occasion, however, Cregan's side lost the game by 2–16 to 1–17.
-This defeat did not mean that his side were out of the championship as Limerick had one more chance in the All-Ireland quarter-final.
-Wexford, however, were victorious on that occasion.
+Almost ten years later, in 1997, Cregan was back at the helm of the Limerick senior hurling team.
+At the time Limerick had enjoyed two recent Munster Championship victories; however, they had not won an All-Ireland SHC title.
+Cregan's magic touch failed to work in Limerick; however, his side did contest the 2001 Munster SHC final.
+Tipperary provided the opposition on that occasion; however, Cregan's side lost the game by 2–16 to 1–17.
+This defeat did not mean that his side were out of the championship, as Limerick had one more chance in the All-Ireland SHC quarter-final.
+Wexford, however, won that game and that was the end.

 Cregan remained on for one more season in 2002.
-After a poor performance in the Munster Championship, he tendered his resignation, citing disagreements between himself and the Limerick county board over dual players.
-Assistant coach Mossie Keane was named as his replacement, but a few days later, Cregan was reinstated.
-He finally resigned in June 2002, after Limerick's poor performance in the qualifiers saw them defeated by Cork in the first round.
+After a poor performance in the Munster SHC, he tendered his resignation, citing disagreements between himself and the Limerick County Board over dual players.
+Assistant coach Mossie Keane was named as his replacement, but, a few days later, Cregan was reinstated.
+He finally resigned in June 2002, after Limerick's poor performance in the All-Ireland SHC qualifiers led to a first round defeat by Cork.

 Lixnaw

-Cregan took over as manager of Kerry club side Lixnaw and won the 2007 Senior County Championship in his first year in charge when Lixnaw beat Kilmoyley 1–15 to 2–06 in the final.
+Cregan took over as manager of Kerry GAA club side Lixnaw.
+He won the 2007 Senior County Championship in his first year in charge, when Lixnaw defeated Kilmoyley by 1–15 to 2–6 in the final.